monitoringartist/dockbix-xxl/Dockerfile/zabbix-2.4/README.md

 		--env="MARIADB_PASS=my_password" \
 		zabbix/zabbix-db-mariadb

-Remember to use the same credentials when deploying zabbix-server image.
+Remember to use the same credentials when deploying zabbix image.

 #### Environmental variables
-You can use environmental variables to config Zabbix server and PHP.
+You can use environmental variables to config Zabbix server and Zabbix web UI (PHP).
 Available
 variables:

 | Variable | Default value |